What Sets Us Apart

 - Our Heart Center is consistently in the top 2 in quality metrics in pediatrics when it comes to patient satisfaction, hand hygiene, central line infection and urinary catheter infection.

-- Participant in the expanded NPC-QIC collaborative
+- We participated in the expanded NPC-QIC collaborative.

 As one of the nation’s leading academic programs, University Health in partnership with UT Health San Antonio is helping to develop new and better treatment options for pediatric and congenital heart disease.